cristianbote/goober/packages/gatsby-plugin-goober/README.md

 ## What does `auto pragma config` means?

 `goober` needs to be instructed which pragma, eg JSX function, should be used to create the styled component.
-This is done via `setPragma` function and usually it's something that needs to be done inside the entry point or main file.
+This is done via `setup` function and usually it's something that needs to be done inside the entry point or main file.
 For `Gatsby` that means `gatsby-browser.js` and `gatsby-ssr.js` which this plugin takes care of.
 So no need to worry about it, you simply use `goober` and everything is taken care of.